-In this issue, we focus on “tongue sandals,” which have a rough, casual feel to them, and pick up models recommended for adults!
+In this issue, we focus on “tongue sandals” with their rough, attractive mood, and pick up models recommended for adults!

 Sponsored by